When we desperately want to be part of a group but think we’re not good enough, it can make us ill at ease, oversensitive, unhappy, and stressed out.

 Author: Herbie Yon

 Herbie Yon is a certified coach, spiritual leader and former senior manager.
 Herbie has always been passionate about helping people live to their highest potential, both personal and professional.
-Now, as a certified coach, he is currently offering a free 7-day mini-course to others who want to enter the exciting world of coaching and to learn how to change people’s lives for the better.
+Now, as a certified coach, he is currently offering a FREE GUIDE to others who want to enter the exciting world of coaching and to learn how to change people’s lives for the better.